gradle/gradle-talks/talks/javascript/src/slides/03-new-core-stuff.md

 ## New JS Subproject

-Very new and EXPERIMENTAL (No API guarantees).
+Very new and still incubating (No API guarantees).

 The goal is to be the foundation for other JS plugins, by providing reusable infrastructure.

 Over time, this will expand to dependency management and opinionated conventions.

-Will be part of Gradle 1.1.

 ## What does it do?